Pokerface maker Comunix raises $30M for social mobile games

 Comunix, the maker of the hit game Pokerface, has raised $30 million in funding to reinvent social gaming experiences.

-Pokerface is a Texas Hold’em poker mobile game that lets people play while seeing each other on video chat.
+Pokerface is a Texas Hold’em mobile game that lets people play while seeing each other on video chat.
 It has generated billions of minutes in video.

 March Gaming led the round, and new investors participating include Powerhouse, Woori Capital, and Altshuler Shaham.
 Existing investors that also participated include Kaedan Capital, Velo Partners, Moon Active, Mitch Garber, Shay Ben-Yitzhak, Eitan Reisel, and Baladi Ventures.